simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Restore posibility to use HTTP-Artifact on AuthnRequests (regression from 2.0.4)
 * Fixed undefined variable exception when using MS SQL store (#1917 + #1918)
+* Fix legacy-endpoints to not send responses twice

 `core`